HongPeize/CMU-24678-CVE/CVE Project/README.md

-Vision Control Bot
+Vision Control Bot//
-Use OpenCV to control robot manipulator
+Use OpenCV to control robot manipulator//
+UR10e is used as demo robot